up9cloud/ios-libtdjson/README.md

 ## Dev memo

-> Update version
+> Bump the TDLib version

-- `./README.md` update the part of Lib versions
-- `./build.sh` modify the id for git checkout
+- Modify the id for git checkout in `./build.sh`
+- Update the `Lib versions` part in `./README.md`
+- Commit and add tag
+- Push